bldl/emplace-spidermonkey/README.md

   6. Return e.[[Value]].
   ```

-  The next section will be based on this draft of the new specification.
-Later in the tutorial we will look into how we can write the specification in ecmarkup.

-  An html version of the specification can be found <a href="https://bldl.github.io/upsert-tutorial/key-value-callback-spec/Map.prototype.getOrInsert.html" target="_blank">here.</a>
+An HTML version of the specification can be found <a href="https://bldl.github.io/upsert-tutorial/key-value-callback-spec/Map.prototype.getOrInsert.html" target="_blank">here</a>.

 </details>

 <details open>
-  <summary><h2>Implementing the new proposal</h2></summary>
+  <summary><h2>Implementing the New Proposal</h2></summary>

-  In this section, we will adapt our implementation to match the updated proposal specification.
-Fortunately, some of the logic from the previous implementation can be reused.
-Our goal here is to keep the code clean and efficient by making only the necessary adjustments.
+  We will now adapt our existing implementation of the original `upsert` proposal to match the updated specification.
+  As we can see, some of the logic from the previous implementation can be reused.
+  Our goal here is to make the necessary adjustments to the original implementation.

   ### Step 1-4 - The logic remains the same

   The first four steps remain unchanged from the original proposal.

-  __The Specification States:__

   ```lua
   1. Let M be the this value.